AgungDanuWijaya/jDFT/README.md

     }

 To run jDFT total energy calculation, execute this command on terminal.
 You have to run this command inside the jDFT folder.
+The results of the calculations will be stored in the out.dat file.

     java -jar "url_jdft_folder/dist/jDFT.jar" url_input_file/input.dat > out.dat